 - Badass Crew: As mentioned above, Jasta 11 (eventually Jagdgeschwader 1, the "Flying Circus"), the Baron's own fighter group.
 As in Real Life, most if not all of them are actually aces.

-- Blue Blood: The Baron is, and the film makes a point of reminding the viewers that the royal families of the warring European countries are all close relatives.
+- Blue Blood: The Baron is an aristocrat, and the film makes a point of reminding the viewers that the royal families of the warring European countries are all close relatives.

 - Composite Character: "During WWI many Jewish pilots fought for the German Empire. ...
 They are represented by the fictional character of Friedrich Sternberg."
 Whose plane is identifiable by the Star of David in its Nose Art.